simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The valley narrows and the path follows the left bank of the river that flows through a fine gorge.
 We reached Shimsha Kharbu late in the afternoon and camped for the night in the resthouse, pleasantly situated in a garden of willows.
 Above the bungalow stand the ruins of a castle said to have belonged to Khri Sultan of Sod, a place near Kargil.
 In Shimsha Kharbu, Ladakis are already more prominent.

-In the serai close to the bungalow we found a small caravan of Yarkend traders and some pilgrims from Kashgar on their way to distant Mecca.
+In the *serai* close to the bungalow we found a small caravan of Yarkend traders and some pilgrims from Kashgar on their way to distant Mecca.
 Since the Great War most of these pilgrims travel across the high passes of the Karakorum, and then through Bombay and by sea.
 Many die on these journeys, but a great many return to occupy an honored place in their communities.

 The next march brought us to the thriving little town of Kargil, the last big settlement in the Dard district.
 At Kharal there is a good suspension bridge.
-From here a road branches off to Skardo, and crosses the river, whereas the trail to Kargil follows up the bank of the Sum River.
+From here a road branches off to Skardo, and crosses the river, whereas the trail to Kargil follows up the bank of the Suru River.

 In Dong-ga, which is situated between Shimsha Kharbu and Chanigund, there is a bowlder with many carvings, representing ibex, archers, and swastika figures.
 These stone carvings are widespread over Ladak and the neighboring mountain countries and are found as far as